Get a depth map with a photo to create effects like the system camera’s Portrait mode (on compatible devices).

 To capture depth maps, you’ll need to first select a

-built capture device as your session's video input.
-(Even if an iOS device is equipped with a dual camera or TrueDepth camera, merely selecting the default back- or front-facing camera does not enable depth capture.)
+built capture device as your session’s video input.
+Even if an iOS device has a dual camera or TrueDepth camera, selecting the default back- or front-facing camera does not enable depth capture.

 Capturing depth also requires an internal reconfiguration of the capture pipeline, briefly delaying capture and interrupting any in-progress captures.
-Before shooting your first depth photo, make sure the pipeline is configured appropriately by enabling depth capture on your
+Before shooting your first depth photo, make sure you configure the pipeline appropriately by enabling depth capture on your

 Once your photo output is ready for depth capture, you can request that any individual photos capture a depth map along with the color image.
 Create an